Ried Gaisberg 1 ÖTW Kammern

 The low-lying areas have highly calcareous chernozem soils with fragments of crystalline rocks, derived from the underlying loess which in turn overlies gravel beds.
 The upper parts of the slopes consist predominantly of gneiss with amphibolite lenses, and occasional remnants of loess.
 The overlying soil is a calcareous brown earth with varying proportions of coarse material.
 Where the brown earth rests directly on gneiss it is generally non-calcareous but it may be calcareous where it has developed on amphibolite.

 Harvest in October.
 Whole bunch pressing, fermentation only with natural yeasts.
 Maturation occurring in both stainless steel tanks and large oak barrels.
-The wine rested on the lees until middle of May prior to bottling at the end of July and release in September 2021.
+The wine rested on the lees until middle of May prior to bottling at the beginning of July and release in September 2022.

 THE 2021 VINTAGE